dotnet/AspNetCore.Docs/aspnetcore/grpc/interprocess.md

 By [James Newton-King](https://twitter.com/jamesnk)

 Apps on the same machine can be designed to communicate with each other.
 Operating systems provide technologies for enabling fast and efficient [inter-process communication (IPC)](https://wikipedia.org/wiki/Inter-process_communication) between apps.
-Popular examples of IPC technologies are named pipes (Windows only), and unix domain sockets (Windows, Linux and MacOS).
+Popular examples of IPC technologies are named pipes (Windows only), and Unix domain sockets (Windows, Linux and MacOS).

 .NET provides support for inter-process communication using gRPC.